Red Hurley: 1969-71: Early Career & The "Big Break"

 Hurley started his career in 1969 as lead vocalist with The Colours.
 In 1970, he went on to form his first band, The Wheels.
 He released several successful singles during this period with The Wheels including Isadora, Take Me Tonight and Poor Man's Roses, all of which made it into the Irish charts.

 In early 1971, Hurley joined The Nevada, one of Ireland's top pop acts of that era, quickly becoming their most popular ever lead singer with a string of number one hits - many penned by British songwriters Les Reed and Barry Mason specifically for Hurley including "Sometimes", "Kiss Me Goodbye", and "I Never Said Goodbye".
 He left The Nevada in 1974 to form his own band, the Red Hurley Band, and performed songs such as "Love Is All", "Broken Promises", "Tennessee Special" among others.
 Hurley toured extensively right up to the late 1980s.
 Throughout this time, despite domestic success in Ireland, international success eluded him.
-Though he was signed to Red Bus Records (one of the UK's premier agencies), marketing an Irish pop star was difficult at a time when the bombing campaign of the Provisional IRA was at its height.
-Hurley's obvious Irish identity was considered an uphill battle for showbiz promoters; a similar issue faced by other Irish pop icons such as Joe Dolan and Dickie Rock.
+Though he was signed to Red Bus Records (one of the UK's premier agencies), Hurley was considered an uphill battle for showbiz promoters.
 Hurley's overall record in the Irish Charts places him with over twenty songs in the Irish Charts and five number-ones overall.
 Altogether he has recorded over 500 songs in a career spanning the early seventies to the present day.
 Due to his consistent activity, Hurley has one of the longest chart careers in Irish show-business history.